Update: ‘Release date’ section updated.

 Front

 Lexus designers have pulled back the A-pillar to improve visibility, and they’ve also straightened it up.
-As a result, the windshield is more upright.
 The hood, which is straighter, too, has a low-set center section for the same reason.
 It ensures the driver gets a good view of the corners and is able to make complex off-road maneuvers with confidence.

 Even the nose section is more upright.
 Gone is the oversized spindle grille.
 The new grille, positioned at a higher level like the headlamps for protection from obstacles when driving on rough roads, has a criss-cross mesh.
 Radiator cooling ducts placed below this grille give the all-new GX a raw and classic look.
 Further lower, there’s a skid plate to protect the underbody.
 The overhang is shorter, which gives a greater angle and makes it possible to climb up steeper slopes.